 Many people in Northern Ireland eat too much salt.
-Too much salt can raise your blood pressure, which puts you at increased risk of health problems such as heart disease and stroke.
-But a few simple steps can help you to cut your salt intake.
+Too much salt can cause high blood pressure, which increases the risk of heart attack and stroke.
+There are simple steps you can take to cut your salt intake.

 How much salt you should have in a day

 Adults should eat no more than 6g of salt a day.
 That's around one level teaspoon.

 Children should eat less (see below for recommendations for babies and children).

 You don't have to add salt to food to be eating too much - 75 per cent of the salt you eat is already in food when you buy it.

 The foods listed below are almost always high in salt.
 To cut down on salt, eat them less often or have smaller amounts: